-The First Five Pages February Workshop has come to an end.
+The First Five Pages March Workshop has come to an end.
 This talented group worked so hard on their revisions, and it showed!
-A huge thanks to our guest mentor, Chelsea Pitcher (I adored THE LAST CHANGELING) and to Shelby Sampsel, our guest agent/editor, and of course to all of our fabulous permanent mentors!
-You can check out the final revisions here: First Five Pages February Workshop
+And they provided great feedback and support to each other, as well.
+A big thanks to our guest mentor, Patricia Dunn and our guest agent mentor Kimberly Brower, who both gave great comments and suggestions, and of course to all of our fabulous permanent mentors!

 Our April workshop will open for entries at noon, EST, on Saturday April 4, 2015.
 We'll take the first five Middle Grade, Young Adult, or New Adult entries that meet all guidelines and formatting requirements.
 Click here to get the rules.
 I will post when it opens and closes on Adventures in YA Publishing and on twitter (@etcashman), with the hasthag #1st5pages.

 In addition to our talented permanent mentors, we have the wonderful Becca Puglisi as our guest mentor.
 Becca has helped countless writers with her books, website and workshops.
 I always have her books with me when I write and revise, they are so helpful!
 And we have my agent, the lovely Amaryah Orenstein of GO Literary, as our guest agent mentor.
 Amaryah is an editorial agent with great insight and suggestions.
 So get those pages ready!